 SQL Server offers a few ways of running a dynamically built SQL statement.
 These ways are:

-1. Writing a query with parameters
+Dynamic SQL by writing a query with parameters

 This first approach is pretty straight forward if you only need to pass parameters into your WHERE clause of your SQL statement.
 Let's say we need to find all records from the customers table where City = 'London'.
 This can be done easily such as the following example shows.